savion-mull/savion-mull/README.md

-# My name is **Savion Mull**  😁
+# **Savion Mull**

-### Who am I?
-I am a motivated Computer Science student with a strong foundation in Programming.
-I am passionate about applying technical skills in software development to drive advancements in emerging technologies.
+### About Me
+I am a **Computer Science student** at Century College with aspirations to transfer into a **double major in Physics and Economics degree**.
+My academic and professional pursuits revolve around the intersection of **technology, finance, and innovation**.
+I’m passionate about applying computational and analytical thinking to **financial systems, capital markets, and emerging technologies**.

+- **Career Interests**: Investment Banking, Financial Engineering, Software Engineering

 ---

-## 🛠️ Technical Skills
-- **Programming Languages**: C, MATLAB, C++, Java, Python (continuously improving)
-- **Tools**: Version Control, IDE(s), UNIX/Linux OS, WSL
-- **Interests**: Software Development, AI/ML, & Financial Systems
+### 💼 Career Goals
+- Break into **Investment Banking** divisions with a strong technical and analytical skillset
+- Leverage **Computer Science, Economics, & Physics** to use tools and models for understanding capital markets
+- Contribute to innovations at the frontier of **Investment, Equity, and Technology**
+- Provide lucrative information to corporations to enhance structure, sustainability and market value.

 ---

-## 🔍 Current Projects
+## 🛠️ Technical & Analytical Skills
+- Programming Languages: C, C++, Java, MATLAB, Python
-- Learning Object-Oriented Programming & algorithms
+- Tools & Platforms: Git, IDE's, WSL
-- Exploring/Open to additional projects and programming techniques to apply concepts from my coursework.

 ---

-## 🌱 What I'm Learning
+## 🔍 Self-Directed Studies
+- Breaking into Wall Street Platnium    [***Certification Included***]
+- Codecademy: Data Scientist: Machine Learning Specialist Career Path   [***Certification & Projects Included***]

+### What Do The Courses Teach?
+#### Technical Skills
+- Financial Modeling & Banking Case Studies
-- Java & Object-Oriented Programming (Spring 2025)
+- Excel, Powerpoint, & VBA
-### Self-Directed Learning
-- Automating the Boring Stuff with Python - By: Al Sweigart
-- Neovim (Terminal Text Editor)
+- Data Analysis & Visualization, & Machine Learning Fundamentals
+- Strong Foundation in Data Science Fundamentals including Python and SQL
+#### Soft Skills
+- Job Interviews, Story Telling, and Answering "Fit" Questions
+- Information Sessions & Interviews, Social Networking (Cold Calls, Emails, & More!)
 ---

-#### Exploring other programming languages and tools:
-# Python
-    - Scripting
-    - Computational Modeling
-    - API's
-    - Automating Tasks
+## 📚 Currently Reading
+- *Automating the Boring Stuff with Python* ~ Al Sweigart
+- *Theoretical Foundations of Investment Banking* ~ Andreas Krause
+- *Investment Banking, Valuation, LBO's, M&A, and IPO's* ~ Joshua Rosenbaum *(Next on the list)*

 ---

 ### 💡 Fun Facts
-- I enjoy exploring the intersection of technology, business, and innovation.
-- Reading STEM books fuels my curiosity.
-- Self-directed learning, including courses and projects, is my approach for additional skill development.

----

-### 🎯 Long-Term Goals
-- Pursue a career that integrates software development, AI/ML, and Financial Systems.
-- Contribute to impactful projects in computational modeling, or engineering solutions.
-- Use my interdisciplinary expertise to create meaningful advancements at the intersection of Economics, and Computer Science.
+- I like to go for runs, working out, and playing recreational sports with friends.
+- I love reading and expanding my knowledge across various disciplines.
+- My favorite foods are Steak, Chicken, and Pasta!

 ---